 The 2016 presidential campaign may not have been the

-worst in American history, for there were some pretty dirty campaigns
+worst in American history, for there were some fairly dirty campaigns

 in the 19th century, but it was a nasty affair.
 Clinton and Trump